 The round will comprise two challenges:

-Entrants to the processing challenge will be required to provide
+Entrants to the Enhancement Challenge will be required to provide the following:

 - Processed signals with associated information about the signals (speech material, noise sources, reverberation time, etc.);

 - System information;

 Entrants to the Prediction Challenge will be required to provide

 - Intelligibility scores and associated information about the signals and/or